alecthomas/zero/README.md

 `http.ServeMux` is used for routing and thus the pattern syntax is identical.

+## Request decoding

+Here's how Zero decodes requests into Go types:

+1. If the method is a PUT, POST or PATCH its body will be decoded into the request type.
+2. For all other methods, the Go type will be decoded from the query parameters and must be a struct with optional tags of the form `qstring:"<name>"`.

 ### Response encoding

 Depending on the type of the <response> value, the response will be encoded in the following ways: